microsoft/playwright/docs/core-concepts.md

 ### Pages and Frames

 A Browser context can have multiple pages.
-A [`Page`](../api.md#class-page) refers to a single tab within a browser context.
+A [`Page`](../api.md#class-page) refers to a single tab or a popup window within a browser context.
 A page can be used to navigate to URLs and then interact with elements.

 ```js